androidsoft-org/androidsoft-coloring/README.md

     number, underscore and name.
     Also, we do need PNG images of size 600x480, so the app stays small.

-**Translate the app**:
+### Translate the app

 - Go to [Transifex] and [read the Documentation].
 - If you do not find your language, you are invited to request it!
-- The updated version of the translations will be pushed automatically to the repository.
+- The updated version of the translations will be pushed automatically to the master branch of the repository.

+### Create a new release

+Changes go to the master branch of the app.
+Follow this process to publish the latest version.

+1. Fetch all the tags from this repository.
+    ```
+    git fetch --tags origin
+    ```
+2. List the releases.
+    ```
+    git tag
+    ```
+3. See the changes since the latest release
+    ```
+    git diff HEAD v1.1.4
+    ```
+    or the commits - you should see the tags in the commit history.
+    ```
+    git log
+    ```
+4. Edit [src/main/AndroidManifest.xml](src/main/AndroidManifest.xml) and increase the `versionCode` and the `versionName`.
+5. Create or edit the file for the changes in the [metadata/en/changelogs/](metadata/en/changelogs) folder with the number of the `versionCode`.

 ## License